buerki/WADP/README.md

 - tracking of respondent IDs and rater IDs (if provided) in all in- and output files
 - automatic creation of individual response profiles
 - automatic creation of cue profiles and more.

-For full documentation, a tutorial as well as installation instructions, see the manual.
+For full documentation of all features, a tutorial as well as installation instructions, see the manual included in the distribution.

-The WADP is cross-platform and currently available as beta software.
-It was tested under OS X, Xubuntu Linux, and via Cygwin on Windows 7 and 8 and should work well on any platform that can run the bash shell.

 *******
 COMPATIBLE SYSTEMS

-The WADP was tested on OS X (v.
-10.12), Xubuntu (v.
-14.04), Ubuntu (v.
-16.04) and Cygwin under Windows 10.
-It should run on all platforms on which a bash shell is installed, which includes Windows with the [Cygwin](cygwin.com) package installed.[^1]
+The WADP is cross-platform and tested under macOS (v.
+11), Ubuntu Linux (v.
+20.04), and via Windows Subsystem for Linux on Windows 10.
+It should work well on any platform that can run the bash shell.
-[^1]: The supplied WADP-installer and double-clickable launcher assume that Cygwin is installed in `C:\cygwin` which is the default location.
-For more information regarding Cygwin requirements, see the WADP manual.

 *******
 INSTALLATION

-Using the supplied installers:

-For OS X, Ubuntu, Xubuntu and Cygwin, installers are provided.
-Move the WADP folder onto the Desktop of your computer.
-Inside the WADP directory, double-click on `Ubuntu_Installer` (for Ubuntu), `Xubuntu_installer` (for Xubuntu), `OSX_installer` (OS X) or `Cygwin_installer`/`Cygwin64_installer` (for Cygwin regular and 64-bit installations).[^3]
-[^3]: If the double-clickable installers fail to run (or when installing on other Linux/UNIX systems), open a terminal window and run the `install.sh` (inside the `src` folder) instead.
-These installers replace previous versions of the installed files.
-It may be necessary to log out and log in again before the installation takes effect.
-It should now be possible to launch the WADP by double-clicking on the yellow WADP icon placed on the desktop in in the WADP directory.
-For further details, see the included manual.
+**macOS:** use the double-clickable `macOS_installer` provided (give macOS the necessary permissions if prompted), or drop the `install.sh` script into a Terminal window to run it.
+An installation tutorial for macOS is available [on vimeo](https://vimeo.com/603176910).

+**Windows:** The Windows Subsystem for Linux must be installed first (instructions [here](https://ubuntu.com/wsl)).
+Then use the double-clickable installer `Windows installer (WSL required)` provided.
+An WADP installation video tutorial for Windows is available [on vimeo](https://vimeo.com/603102292).

+**Linux:** Open a terminal window and drop the `install.sh` into the terminal window, then press ENTER.
+It may be necessary to make `install.sh` executable first by right-clicking on it, then > properties > permissions > tick the box 'Allow executing file as program'.
+An installation tutorial video is available [on vimeo](https://vimeo.com/603098792).

+**Manual installation:** Place the `WADP.sh` file into a directory in the user's `$PATH` to be able to launch it from the command line (it may be necessary to first grant the script permission to be executed).

+**Use without installation:** Run the `WADP.sh` script from a terminal application.

 *******
-MANUAL
+HOW TO USE

-A manual detailing the operation of the WADP, including a tutorial, is supplied as a PDF document in the WADP directory.
+A detailed manual, including a tutorial, is supplied as a PDF document in the WADP directory.
+A video tutorial is available [on vimeo](https://vimeo.com/603190447).

 *******